TheGNM/open-waifu/README.md

 ## Note

-This project partially use with AI to support and make this some how working.
+Parts of this project were built with AI assistance (e.g. debugging, boilerplate, and documentation), with development and testing done by me.